Marcos-A/teaching-stats-db-population/README.md

 pip3 install psycopg2
 ```

-2. Set up your "database.ini" file and place it in the project's root folder:
+2. Set up your "database.ini" file and place it in the project's root folder.
+Note the schema should be set to "master" as seen here:

 ```
 [postgresql]